Aider-AI/aider/website/docs/troubleshooting/token-limits.md

 # Token limits

-Every LLM has limits on how many tokens it can process:
+Every LLM has limits on how many tokens it can process for each request:

-- The model's **context window** limits how many tokens of *input and output* it can process.
+- The model's **context window** limits how many total tokens of *input and output* it can process.
 - Each model has limit on how many **output tokens** it can produce.